How to Build an Employee Advocacy Program

 3. Does this content create value for the people in employee networks?

-How can you measure return on investment on a program like this?
+How can you measure the return on investment on a program like this?

-There are several different ways you can kind of try to kind of arrive at a monetary value and also the return on investment.
-Obviously it depends on the kind of KPIs that the company has set for themselves.
-But the most obvious thing is when we can see, okay, how many clicks the company is getting from which networks in a certain time period.
+You can try to arrive at a monetary value and a return on investment in several different ways.
+Obviously, it depends on the KPIs the company has set for themselves.
+But the most obvious thing is when we can see, okay, how many clicks the company is getting from which networks in a specific time period.
 We can then look at how much they would be paying if they compared that to what they would be paying if they bought advertising from Facebook, LinkedIn or Twitter.
-And we also know how much they have paid to us in that time period, then we can just compare, okay, what is the return on investment multiplier in this case?
+We also know how much they paid us in that time period, so we can just compare them.
+Okay, what is the return on investment multiplier in this case?
 We call it the estimated earned media value, the price of those clicks on social media.

-But obviously it goes further than that so we track the website traffic with UTM tags as well, so if they have conversions on their website, for example to purchase products or to apply for a certain position and then we can tell okay, these people actually came through SmarpShare and did this on your website.
-They can look at the bounce rate, what pages inside the website they take a look at.
-So really there’s a lot of measurement and analytics that you can get out of using employee advocacy platforms.
+But obviously, it goes further than that, so we track the website traffic with UTM tags as well, so if they have conversions on their website, for example, to purchase products or to apply for a certain position.
+Then we can tell, okay, these people came through SmarpShare and did this on your website.
+They can look at the bounce rate and the pages inside the website they are looking at.
+So, really, there’s a lot of measurement and analytics that you can get out of using employee advocacy platforms.

 What are typical employee advocacy mistakes companies should avoid?

-There’s a couple of key things.
-So we already talked about the positioning but I’ll say it again, it’s really important.
-So positioning it correctly to your employees, so sometimes the internal communications or the inviting or telling about it is more about the eventual benefits for the company in terms of larger reach and all of that.
+There are a couple of key things.
+So we already talked about the positioning, but I’ll repeat it, it’s essential.
+Positioning it correctly to your employees, so sometimes the internal communications or the inviting or telling about it is more about the eventual benefits for the company in terms of larger reach and all of that.
 But it all starts with, “What it’s in for the individual employee?”
-And then only through that, only if the employees find it useful and good for them then the company can reach some of their goals that they have set for themselves.
+Only through that, if the employees find it helpful and good for them, can the company reach some of the goals that they have set for themselves.

-The second thing that’s always a little bit irritating for me is if the clients are underestimating their own employees.
+The second thing that’s always a little bit irritating for me is when clients underestimate their own employees.
 So they might think, “Oh yeah, no, we can’t have this.
-Our employees are going to go crazy on social media,” or, “No, they won’t understand the value or something like that.”
-So trusting your employees.
+Our employees are going to go crazy on social media,” or “No, they won’t understand the value,” or something like that.
+So trust your employees.
 I think whenever you trust your employees and show trust, good things will happen.
-So not underestimating their power.
+So, don’t underestimate their power.

 What are some of the clear benefits for employees?

-There’s a lot of things and at all starts with your own professional brand on social media.
-So if you have good content to share to your professional network then you’re going to increase your thought leadership status and it’s going to help you reach some of your own personal business objectives.
-If you’re in sales, it can help you get more leads in and obviously create more business.
-If you’re in recruiting, you might reach more people, more relevant people, get better applications or more applications.
-If you’re in marketing, you’re going to look at the cost per click at what you’re doing on and your digital footprint.
-So regardless of your job function it can help you.
+There are many things, so start with your professional brand on social media.
+So, if you have good content to share with your professional network, then you will increase your thought leadership status, and it will help you reach some of your own personal business objectives.
+It can help you get more leads and create more business if you’re in sales.
+If you’re in recruiting, you might reach more people, more relevant people, and get better applications or more applications.
+If you’re in marketing, you will look at the cost per click, what you’re doing, and your digital footprint.
+So, regardless of your job function, it can help you.

 And in the end I was also talking about those people that are already on social media and doing professional networking and being active on LinkedIn, the benefit for them is the ease of use and the time saved, so they don’t have to go around and look for good articles anymore.
-It’s kind of tailor made for them and they can just pick and choose the ones that they like and share them instantly from the same platform to different sources.
-So they don’t have to go to Twitter and do that, and go to LinkedIn do that and find articles from Forbes, Guardian whatever.
-So it’s easy content discovery.
+It’s tailor-made for them, and they can pick and choose the ones they like and share them instantly from the same platform to different sources.
+So they don’t have to go to Twitter and do that, and go to LinkedIn, do that, and find articles from Forbes, Guardian, whatever.
+So, it’s easy content discovery.

-And yes, sometimes it’s about the recognition, so in the form of they know that somebody knows that their actions are not going to go unnoticed and they can get a pat on the back for their good work on social media.
-Because there’s a lot of unmanaged employee participation going on already, so it’s just a way to take it a step further.
+And yes, sometimes it’s about recognition, so they know that somebody knows their actions are not going to go unnoticed, and they can get a pat on the back for their good work on social media.
+Because there’s a lot of unmanaged employee participation going on already, it’s just a way to take it a step further.

 3. Easy content discovery, save time by picking suggested updates.

-5. Professional success, sharing can help you recruit, sell and market.
+5. Professional success and sharing can help you recruit, sell, and market.

 6. Influence company performance and branding, this is your chance to make your voice heard.